sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc3000/README.md

 ## Compton 3200 BC Comet Impact Hypothesis

 Compton's 3200 BC comet impact hypothesis is pretty much a killshot for ECDO dating as far as we currently understand the ECDO.
 He proposes a massive world-wide event including flooding and possibly massive rainfall taking place during this time.
-There's too much to paste in here but I'll list the key evidence he provides:
+I still need to verify his sources.
+There's too much to paste in here but I'll list the key evidence he provides, the most compelling of which is the ancient calendar timelines and the flash freeze events:

 - 2-3 ancient calendars that mark a flood event as the start of their new calendric era
 	- Babylonian flood at 3189 BC indicated by Atrahasis Epic
 	- Ancient Indian texts (Sataptha Brahmana, Mahabharata, several Puhanas) indicate a last world flood at 3102 BC bringing the start of the current Kali Yuga age